shivanshuu/Twitter/README.md

-2) Create an Amazon ElasticSerach Domain https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-create-domain.html
+2) Create an Amazon ElasticSerach Domain https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-create-domain.html Create an Amazon Kinesis Firehose to push data to ES Domain https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html or

-3) Create an Amazon Kinesis Firehose to push data to ES Domain https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html
+Go to CloudFormation Directory and use the teamplate to create Elasticsearch domain and Kinesis Firehose

-4) Create Twitter account and get access keys
+3) Create Twitter account and get access keys

-5) Download this git repository to EC2, put Twitter keys in accessConfig.py, install dependencies using setup.sh
+4) Download this git repository to EC2, put Twitter keys in accessConfig.py, install dependencies using setup.sh

-6) Merge getBatchData.py , translate.py, comprehend.py to get Twitter data in all languages for hiring and other keywords, identify organization tweets and send to Kinesis Firehose
+5) Merge getBatchData.py , translate.py, comprehend.py to get Twitter data in all languages for hiring and other keywords, identify organization tweets and send to Kinesis Firehose

-7) View Data in Kibana on Amazon ES and create graphs like top hiring loctions
+6) View Data in Kibana on Amazon ES and create graphs like top hiring loctions